Liberal International

-Liberal International (LI) is a worldwide organization of liberal political parties.
-The political international was founded in Oxford in 1947 and has become the pre-eminent network for liberal parties aiming to strengthen liberalism around the world.
-Its headquarters are at 1 Whitehall Place, London, SW1A 2HD, within the National Liberal Club.
-The Oxford Manifesto describes the basic political principles of the Liberal International, which is currently made up of 111 parties and organizations.
+Liberal International (LI) is a worldwide organisation of liberal political parties.
+The political international was formed in November 1946, and constituted with the Oxford Manifesto in April 1947.
+It has become the pre-eminent network for liberal and progressive democratic parties aiming to strengthen liberalism and democratic values around the world.
+Its headquarters are within the National Liberal Club, in London.
+The Oxford Manifesto describes the basic political principles of the Liberal International, which is currently made up of 111 parties and organisations.